 The continued operation of the Group is reliant on the current and future financial support provided by the Commonwealth Department of Agriculture, Fisheries and Forestry (the Department) and other RD&E project funding provided by other IAL members.
-The current Commonwealth agreement ceases on 30 November 2022 and the other RD&E project funding secured continues into June 2023 and beyond.
-From 1 July 2022, IAL members have renewed their membership for the 2023 financial year to fund the operations of the Centre.
+The current Commonwealth agreement ceases on 31 October 2023 and the other RD&E project funding secured continues into June 2024 and beyond.
+From 1 July 2023, IAL members have renewed their intention to pay membership for the 2024 financial year to fund the operations of the Centre

 The IAL Board, its members and management recognises the imperative of economic independence.
 They will continue their endeavours to pursue transformational innovation and large-scale RD&E collaborations, to attract new contracts and consultancies so as to sustainably build the Group's economic viability and independence into the future.